AdobeDocs/experience-manager-core-components.en/help/get-started/using.md

 Some points to keep in mind as you use the Core Components on AEMaaCS:

 * The Core Components are included in `/libs`.
-* Your project build will fail if includes the Core Components again as part of `/apps`.
+* The project build pipeline will generate warnings in the log if it includes the Core Components again as part of `/apps` and will ignore the version embedded as part of your project.
+  * In a coming release, including the Core Components again will fail the pipeline build.
-If your project previously included the Core Components in `/apps`, [you may need to adjust your project.](/help/developing/overview.md#via-aemaacs)
+* If your project previously included the Core Components in `/apps`, [you may need to adjust your project.](/help/developing/overview.md#via-aemaacs)
 * Even though the Core Components are now in `/libs`, it is not recommended to create any overlay of the same path in `/apps`.
 [The proxy component pattern](/help/developing/guidelines.md#proxy-component-pattern) should be used instead if any aspect of the components needs to be customized.

 ### AEM 6.5 and Prior {#aem-65}